Prosono/SMARTi_BaseComponent/README.md

 ##That’s right!
 With SMARTi, you only need one dashboard to meet the needs of your entire household, across all devices.

-From stunning animations to advanced power monitoring and control, SMARTi is designed to simplify Home Assistant, offering a more user-friendly experience for everyone in your home.
+From beautiful animations to advanced power monitoring and control, SMARTi is designed to simplify Home Assistant, offering a more user-friendly experience for everyone in your home.

+# Versions

 SMARTi Comes in a FREE (SMARTi Basic) verison and a PAID version (SMARTi PRO) which has a monthly subscription cost

-The table below highlights the differences:
+The table below highlights the feature of the SMARTi dashboard and thje differences between the Basic and Pro version:
 # SMARTi Feature Comparison

 | Category                  | SMARTi Basic - Free                                                                                          | SMARTi Pro - 2.99 EUR/month                                                                                  |